BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

 reference geometries and their parts, and to maintain the expressivity of CityGML geometry types, JSON-based metadata is stored alongside the geometry in the `geometry_properties` column.

-### JSON-based geometry metadata

-To illustrate the structure and use of this JSON metadata, consider storing a CityGML 3D solid geometry in PostgreSQL/PostGIS.
+To illustrate the structure and use of this JSON metadata, consider storing a CityGML solid geometry in PostgreSQL/PostGIS.
 The PostGIS-specific data type used is `POLYHEDRALSURFACE Z`, which stores a simple array of polygons.
-The following snippet demonstrates how a 1-unit cube is represented as a polyhedral surface having six polygons:
+The following snippet demonstrates how a 1-unit cube is represented as a polyhedral surface consisting of six polygons:

 ```
 POLYHEDRALSURFACE Z (